EOEPCA/deployment-guide/docs/building-blocks/mlops.md

 **OIDC Configuration (Optional):**

-If you are using the APISIX Ingress, you will be prompted to provide whether you wish to enable OIDC authentication.
+You will be prompted to provide whether you wish to enable OIDC authentication.
+GitLab validates OIDC tokens itself (via its `openid_connect` omniauth provider) and SharingHub authenticates through GitLab OAuth, so this works under either ingress controller.
 If you **don't** want to enable OIDC, enter `false` when prompted.

 - **`OIDC_ISSUER_URL`**: The URL of your OpenID Connect provider (e.g., Keycloak).
     - *Example*: `https://keycloak.example.com/realms/eoepca`